-One sewage sampling problem would be somewhat ameliorated with respect to monitoring a biomarker versus xenobiotics (e.g., drugs or other so-called emerging contaminants) - the latter of which have been the subject of most published studies.
-It would be expected that the occurrence frequency for biomarkers would be a higher percentage in toilet flushes than would xenobiotics - as biomarkers undergo continual excretion across a larger percentage of the population.
+One sewage sampling problem would be somewhat ameliorated with respect to monitoring an endogenous biomarker versus a xenobiotic (e.g., drugs or other so-called emerging contaminants) - the latter of which have been the subject of most published studies.
+It would be expected that the occurrence frequency for biomarkers would be a higher, as they would originate from a larger percentage of toilet flushes than would xenobiotics; this is because biomarkers undergo continual excretion across a larger percentage of the population.
 Therefore, the sampling frequency should be less affected by the need to ensure complete capture of pulsatile flows.